Spanish Guitar CHARACTERISTICS: History, Strings, Sizes and their DIFFERENCES with respect to the Flamenco Guitar and the Acoustic Guitar.

 Tuning Pegs

 This type of guitar usually has machine heads with a threaded spindle, similar to those used on acoustic guitars.
 The difference that the machine heads of a classical guitar are assembled in a set of three units.
-The machine heads of an acoustic guitar are made in separate units, and are usually covered with a cap.
+The pegs of an acoustic guitar are made in separate units, and are usually covered with a cap.
 But the system is exactly the same.

 Spanish Guitar Sizes